Security at Convexly

 Infrastructure

-• Frontend hosted on Vercel with global CDN and DDoS protection
+• Hosted on managed cloud infrastructure with a global CDN and DDoS protection

 Application Security